TSR, Inc.: TSR (1983–1985)

 In 1983, the company was split into four companies: TSR, Inc. (the primary successor), TSR International, TSR Ventures, and TSR Entertainment, Inc.

 Gygax left for Hollywood to found TSR Entertainment, Inc., later Dungeons & Dragons Entertainment Corp., which attempted to license D&D products to movie and television executives.
 His work would eventually lead to only a single license for what later became the Dungeons & Dragons cartoon.
-The series led its time slot for two years.
+This series was the lead program in its time slot for two years.

-TSR, Inc. released the Dragonlance saga in 1984 after two years of development, an entirely new game world.
-The series was both a set of modules and supplements designed for running campaigns, starting with Dragons of Despair, as well as a novel series.
+TSR, Inc. started publication of the Dragonlance saga in 1984 after being in development for two years.
+The series was both a set of modules and supplements designed for running campaigns in an entirely new game world, starting with Dragons of Despair, as well as a novel series.
 The novel series was written by Margaret Weis and Tracy Hickman.
 The Dragonlance trilogy of novels was a colossal hit; Dragons of Autumn Twilight, the first novel in the series, reached the top of The New York Times Best Seller list, encouraging TSR to a launch a long series of paperback novels.
 TSR's Books Department would go on to launch novels on its other D&D settings as well, and be one of TSR's most profitable divisions.

-In 1984, TSR signed a license to publish the Marvel Super Heroes, Indiana Jones, and Conan role-playing games.
-In 1985, the Gen Con game convention moved out of Lake Geneva which had given it its name, and relocated to Milwaukee, Wisconsin due to a need for additional space.
+In 1984, TSR was able to make licensing agreements that allowed the company to publish the Marvel Super Heroes, Indiana Jones, and Conan role-playing games.
+In 1985, Gen Con moved out of Lake Geneva which had given it its name, and relocated to Milwaukee, Wisconsin where the game convention would have more badly needed additional space.
 The Oriental Adventures hardback for AD&D was released that same year, becoming the biggest seller for 1985.
-TSR introduced the All My Children game, based on the ABC daytime drama, with more than 150,000 copies sold.
-In 1986, TSR introduced the Dungeon Adventures magazine, a bi-monthly magazine featuring only adventure scenarios for D&D.
+TSR published a game based on the All My Children daytime drama on ABC, with over 150,000 copies sold.
+In 1986, TSR began publishing the bi-monthly Dungeon Adventures magazine, featuring only adventure scenarios for D&D.